The Most Important Things to Remember for Building Quiet Authority

 This is a false choice.
 Your job is to get work done, and also to make sure that work is seen.
 If you finish a big project but don’t document it, it’s like it never existed for the company.

-To save time, blend visibility into your daily work.
+Blend visibility into your daily work.
 Instead of a casual chat, spend 15 minutes updating a shared project document.
-You aren't adding new work; you are making sure the important work you already finished can't be ignored.
+You aren’t adding new work; you are making sure the important work you already finished can’t be ignored.

 A bad boss benefits when your value is only visible through their eyes.

-To get around this, you need to create systems that other people can see across teams.
+Build systems that other people can see across teams.
 When you write useful things in shared company areas, other leaders will see your name attached to solutions.
-When multiple managers know you built something important, your boss can't easily hide or take credit for your success.
+When multiple managers know you built something important, your boss can’t easily hide or take credit for your success.

 Designing for Maximum Impact